UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

+- When playing as at least 2-point favorites last season, the Roadrunners had an ATS record of 5-6.

-- UTSA covered seven times in 14 matchups with a spread last season.
+- Houston covered five times in 13 games with a spread last year.

-- The Roadrunners covered the spread five times last season (5-6 ATS) when playing as at least 2-point favorites.
+- The Cougars covered the spread twice last year (2-1 ATS) when playing as at least 2-point underdogs.

 UTSA & Houston 2023 Futures Odds